diogolhc/feup-l.eic-comp-jmm-compiler/README.md

 - When calling methods of the class declared in the code, verify if the types of arguments of the call are compatible with the types in the method declaration
 - In case the method does not exist, verify if the class extends another class and report an error if it does not.
 Assume the method exists in one of the super classes, and that is being correctly called
 - When calling methods that belong to other classes other than the class declared in the code, verify if the classes are being imported
+- Length can only be called on arrays
+- Literals can't call methods

+### Main Verification

+- Reference variable *this* can't be used in main

 ## CODE GENERATION: